Want to get your debt under control?

 - continued access to credit using your card up to your credit limit.

 It’s important to note that you won’t benefit from interest-free periods on purchases if you have an outstanding balance transfer.disclaimer

 A Personal Loan for debt consolidation

 You could also consider an ANZ Personal Loan to help you with debt consolidation.

-All applications for credit are subject to ANZ's credit approval criteria.
-Terms and Conditions apply and are available on application.
-Fees, charges and eligibility criteria apply.
+Applications for credit are subject to ANZ’s credit approval criteria.
+Terms and conditions, and fees and charges apply.
+Australian credit licence number 234527.